GalakCV/GalakCV/README.md

 ## About Me 👦

 Hi there!
 My name is Guilherme and I'm 23 years old <p>
-Actually working with Technical Support in a intern position.<p>
+Actually working with technical support in a intern position.<p>
 Focused on web exploitation and application security, with a background in a Django development and good practices.

 ## Skills 💻